Should I Sell Roofs After Hurricane Damage?

-After a major storm disaster like Hurricane Sandy, it takes awhile for things to get going.
+After a major storm disaster, like a Hurricane, it takes awhile for things to get going.

 You have to remember that a lot of people are homeless, powerless and hopeless.
 It isn’t going to be a positive, happy place.
 Even the folks who don’t seem to have it so bad know somebody whose life was completely devastated.

-Enthusiasm sells… but after a hurricane, it will get you run out of town.
+Enthusiasm sells… but after a hurricane, too much enthusiasm will get you run out of town.

 With that said, the trick in roofing sales after a hurricane is to find a place to work where the roofs are blown off, but the infrastructure (e.g. roads, power, water, etc.) is still securely in place.
 You want the people who know they’ll have more damage if they don’t get their roofs replaced, but aren’t in life & limb peril.